 In general, $\mathbf{x}$ can be an $N$-dimensional vector where $N$ is the total number of parameters.
-In our case, it can describe the control parameters $g(t)$ and $\Delta(t)$ entering the Hamiltonian in~\eqref{eq:hamiltonian}, the pulse duration~$\tau$, the detection output~$f\up{out}(t)$ profile appearing in~\cref{eq:pulses_definition} or the detection angles $\theta$ in~\eqref{eq:gentwomode}.
-On the other hand the figure of merit to be maximised can be the two-mode squeezing value in~\eqref{eq:GenSqz} or, equivalently, the minimum eigenvalue $\mineig$ of the covariance of the optomechanical state described by the matrix $\covmat$.
+In our case, it can describe the control parameters $g(t)$ and $\Delta(t)$ entering the Hamiltonian in~\eqref{eq:hamiltonian}, the pulse duration~$\tau$, the detection output~$f\up{out}(t)$ profile appearing in~\cref{eq:pulses_definition} or the detection angles $\theta$ in~\eqref{eq:gentwomode}, and the figure of merit to be maximized is the two-mode squeezing value in~\eqref{eq:GenSqz}.

 This search for optimal control parameters is performed iteratively.
-At each iteration of the algorithm the figure of merit is evaluated for a given set of parameters, from either numerical simulation or experimental data, this information is passed to the optimisation routine, which in turn suggests a new set of parameters to be tried.
+At each iteration of the algorithm the figure of merit is evaluated for a given set of parameters, from either numerical simulation or experimental data, and the optimization routine suggests a new set of parameters to be tried.

-In contrast to other optimisation routines, BO relies on the construction of an internal approximation (\emph{model}) of the relationship between the control parameters and the figure of merit $F$.
-This model then guides the optimisation process.
-The choice of the next set of control parameters is turned into a Bayesian decision problem, incorporating an incentive to explore the parameter space.
-These two steps, of updating the model based on the full set of evaluations collected and choosing the next set of parameters, form a single iteration of BO, and are briefly explained in the rest of this section.
+BO constructs an internal approximation (\emph{model}) of the relationship between the control parameters and the figure of merit $F$, which guides the optimization process.
+The choice of the next set of control parameters is a Bayesian decision problem, incorporating an incentive to explore the parameter space.
+These two steps, of updating the model based on the full set of evaluations collected and choosing the next set of parameters, form a single iteration of BO, and are described briefly below.
 More thorough descriptions of BO can be found in Refs.~\cite{brochu2010tutorial, snoek2012practical, frazier2018tutorial, shahriari2015taking}.